 - If society did not have an OC while applying for deemed conveyance, it is compulsory for the society to obtain an OC from BMC, after the deemed conveyance is obtained.

-A property investment comes with a lot of documentation.
+Property investment comes with a lot of documentation.
 In a gated community, it helps when neighbors come together to share documents.
-Use document sharing features of an apartment management software like ADDA to stay updated on property documents as a community.
+Use document sharing features of an apartment management system like ADDA to stay updated on property documents as a community.